YashGupt29/Microservices_Backend_Spring_Boot/README.md

 1. **Docker**: The fastest way to containerize applications on your desktop, and you can download it from here [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)

-1. **Kubernetes**: We can install **minikube** for testing puposes https://minikube.sigs.k8s.io/docs/start/

-   > For each future stage, I will list the newly required software.

-Follow the installation guide for each software website link and check your software versions from the command line to verify that they are all installed correctly.

 ## Using an IDE